Fuchsia uses third-party Rust crates. They are placed in

 third_party/rust_crates/Cargo.tomlfor the crate you want to add.

-- Run the following command to Calculate the dependencies and download the
+Run the following command to calculate the dependencies and download the crates:

-rust_crates/Cargo.tomlas well as their dependencies, place them in the
+rust_crates/Cargo.tomlas well as their dependencies, places them in the

 fx set core.x64 && fx build